Company Overview of Epizyme, Inc.

 Chief Executive Officer

 Total Annual Compensation: $487.5K

 Epizyme, Inc. Key Developments

-Epizyme, Inc. Reports Unaudited Consolidated Earnings Results for the Second Quarter and Six Months Ended June 30, 2014; Provides Earnings Guidance for the Full Year of 2014
+Epizyme, Inc. Announces Unaudited Consolidated Earnings Results for the Third Quarter and Nine Months Ended September 30, 2014

 Similar Private Companies By Industry

 |No transactions available in the past 12 months.|